bogeeee/restfuncs/readme.md

 As [the 2.x release was announced to be non production-ready](https://github.com/bogeeee/restfuncs/tree/2.x?tab=readme-ov-file#--warning-not-yet-secure-for-production--), here is how to migrate to the production-ready 3.x version, [where those issues were fixed](server/Security%20concept.md#validation-library)
 - Look at how the [Build setup](#setting-up-the-build-here-it-gets-a-bit-nasty-) has changed
-- TODO: Security is now specified through the NODE_ENV environment variable.
+- Disabling security is now influenced by the NODE_ENV==development setting.
+ServerSessionOptions#devDisableSecurity falls back to this env variable now.

 # That's it !